 Figure 17.
-Auxiliary UI for posture instruction.
+Auxiliary user interface for posture instruction.

-The depth indicator was implemented by changing the radius of the sphere by head bobbing, as described in Section 2.1.
+The depth indicator was implemented by changing the radius of the sphere through head bobbing, as described in Section 2.1.
 The amount of head rotation in the posture indication was determined by measuring the posture of the HMD.
-Compared to the position indication, it is difficult to know how much the operator inputs in the posture indication.
-To visually display the head-rotation amount of the user, the UI is displayed as shown in Figure 17, during posture instruction.
-The white point on the UI is based on the center and moves up, down, left, and right according to the amount of yaw and pitch fed as the input.
-The roll angle input is displayed as a white circle in the UI, and the circle rotates according to the amount of roll input.
-This UI allows the operator to visually understand how much he/she is moving the head to input.
-For speech recognition, we used Microsoft’s Mixed Reality Toolkit [24].
+Compared to position indication, it is difficult to evaluate the amount of operator input required for posture indication.
+To visually display the user’s head rotation, the user interface (UI) is displayed during posture instruction, as shown in Figure 17.
+The white point on the UI is aligned with the centre and moves up, down, left and right according to the amount of yaw and pitch fed as the input.
+The roll-angle input is displayed as a white circle in the UI, and the circle rotates according to the amount of roll input.
+This UI allows the operator to visually understand how much their head is moving as input.
+For speech recognition, Microsoft’s Mixed Reality Toolkit was used [24].

-In this experiment, we set up a pointing task for a target that appears in the air.
-The experimental procedure is described as follows.
+In this experiment, a pointing task was set up as the target appearing in the air.
+The experimental procedure is described as follows:

 The subjects stood upright while wearing the HMD and Bluetooth headset in a room with white walls.